 October 20, 2020

-Since 2011, the Army Educational Outreach Program (AEOP) has partnered with the National Inventors Hall of Fame® (NIHF) to bring NIHF’s flagship summer STEM program, Camp Invention®, to nearly 13,000 underserved children across the country.
+Since 2011, the U.S. Army Educational Outreach Program (AEOP) has partnered with the National Inventors Hall of Fame® (NIHF) to bring NIHF’s flagship summer STEM program, Camp Invention®, to nearly 13,000 underserved children across the country.

 While Camp Invention is traditionally an in-person program, this summer, in response to the need to socially distance and help prevent the spread of COVID-19, AEOP and NIHF created an at-home experience for innovative, hands-on STEM (science, technology, engineering and mathematics) exploration: Camp Invention Connect™.